omhafez/shabaka/README.md

 sudo apt-get -y install git
 ~~~~

-‣ Let's assume you want Shabaka in your home directory.
-Make the following
+‣ Assuming you want Shabaka in your home directory, make the following
 calls in the terminal (ignore warnings):
 ~~~~
 cd $HOME